fbarikzehi/go-mapper/README.md

 BenchmarkSliceMapping-8         500000   3200 ns/op  2048 B/op   52 allocs/op
 ```

-See [benchmarks](docs/benchmarks.md) for detailed performance analysis.
+For a more detailed performance analysis, see [benchmarks](docs/benchmarks.md) for detailed performance analysis.

+We welcome contributions that add new benchmarks, optimize existing ones, or explore different usage scenarios.
+Your contributions help improve performance and provide valuable reference points for the community.

 ## Contributing